ebkalderon/ebkalderon.github.io/content/blog/2025-07-05-moving-from-keybase-to-keyoxide/index.md

 stopped.

 {{ responsive_image(src="contributors-graph-for-keybase-client.png",
-   alt="A screenshot of the Contributors graph for the `keybase/client` GitHub repository indicating a sharp decline in activity to almost nothing since May 2020") }}
+   alt="A screenshot of the Contributors graph for the `keybase/client` GitHub repository indicating a sharp decline in activity to almost nothing since May 2020", lazy=false) }}

 The official blog went completely silent, third-party integrations started to break down, previously-announced improvements to Keybase never materialized,